 Goofy and often gallant, the Dalmatian is an easily recognized breed no matter where you are in the world.
-These dogs have been around for centuries, they were well-known carriage dogs, and they had a sudden rise in popularity after Disney’s “101 Dalmatians” came out in 1961.
+These dogs have been around for centuries, they were well-known carriage dogs and have evolved to be hunters, draft animals, and even shepherds.
+They had a sudden rise in popularity after Disney’s “101 Dalmatians” came out in 1961.
 However, the Dalmatian’s true origins are widely debated.
 Even their name has mysterious origins and might not actually be due to their presence in Dalmatia, Croatia, as is commonly believed.

 The History of the Dalmatian